tsimard111/run_analysis/README.md

 I attempted to make my script as clear as possible.
 While I'm certain that more efficient code is possible, I believe my code is well written.
 Most of the techniques used in the code are covered in the course lectures.
 A couple of exceptions:

 --I used grep when subsetting the data to include only columns dealing with mean and standard deviation.
 I then used gsub to replace jargon in the column names.
 For info on those commands see http://www.inside-r.org/r-doc/base/gsub
+EDIT--apparently the grep command is covered in week 4 lectures...It would be nice if material helpful for assignments were covered before assignments are due.

 --I also found that sumarise_each is a very useful dplyr command that was not mentioned in the course lectures or tutorials.
 I used that chained with group_by to create the final tidy data set.